 Kenya – Eldoret, Kenya

 On our way back to Kenya, we stop by the country’s 5th biggest city, Eldoret.
-The presiding geographical characteristic of this area remains the Great Rift Valley whilst the altitude of Eldoret varies from 2,100 to 2,700 metres above sea level.
+The presiding geographical characteristic of this area remains the Great Rift Valley and the altitude of Eldoret varies from 2,100 to 2,700 metres above sea level.

-Accommodation: Two Per Room: Naiberi River Camp or similar
+Accommodation: Two Per Room: Naiberi River Camp

 Facilities: Shared Ablutions Per Room Please visit the website of the accommodation provider for a full list of the facilities offered